wasmCloud/examples/echo/README.md

     ctl start actor localhost:5000/echo:0.2.2
     ```

-    Steps from now on is independent of our current example but we kept it for completeness:
+    The steps from now on are independent of our current example, but we've kept it for completeness:

 5. Start your capability provider that runs an HTML server: